All Episodes

 It's about routes and resources.

-Yes, and Gary Canal, if they ever build it, right?
+Anguri Canal, if they ever build it, right?

 That's why Israel even exists.

-Israel exists only because of keep in mind that all these the company, like the company that was formed, the colonial company, the it was a Judish uh the Yudish uh colonial uh bank, anyways, the uh it was a Jewish colony.
+Israel exists only because of, keep in mind, all these, the company, like the company that was formed, the colonial company, it was a Yudisha colonial bank.

-I've got the share, I'll send you a copy.
+I'll send you a copy.

-Now keep in mind Britain, Netherlands, other countries, let's say Holland had been doing this for centuries.
+Now, keep in mind, Britain, Netherlands, other countries, let's say Holland had been doing this for centuries.

-They would make companies like the British East India Company, the Dutch East India Company, the English East India Country, they made the Virginia Company in 1606.
+They would make companies like the British East India Company, the Dutch East India Company, the English East India Company.

 That's the company my family, my mother's side came in with in 1609.

-And so when my family came in 1609 with the Virginia Company, which is this the same architecture for taking Israel from the Palestinians.
+And so when my family came in 1609 with the Virginia Company, which is the same architecture for taking Israel from the Palestinians, it's the same corporate architecture, right?

-They they made the Virginia Company.
+They made the Virginia Company.

-They didn't have, you know, Czechoslovakia, that was, you know, Czechoslovakia used to send weapons to Egypt, right?
+That was, you know, Czechoslovakia used to send weapons to Egypt, right?

 And my family was involved in that war.

-So I mean these same corporate structures have been the chartered companies, like that was by King George, actually, the Virgin Virginia Company, he chartered that in 1606, right?
+So, I mean, these same corporate structures have been the chartered companies, like that was by King George, actually, the Virginia Company.

 It's the same thing.

-And they had these all over the world, Nigeria and Ghana and uh just everywhere, all these colonies that were corporate entities, right?
+And they had these all over the world, Nigeria and Ghana and just everywhere, all these colonies that were corporate entities, right?

-And that's what that's how Israel was formed.
+And that's how Israel was formed.

-At the expense of, well, I mean, the Nakba 1948, the mass slaughter of Palestinians and the ongoing genocide and ethnic cleansing, that Israeli leaders openly admit to now.
+At the expense of, well, I mean, the Nakba, 1948, the mass slaughter of Palestinians and the ongoing genocide and ethnic cleansing that Israeli leaders openly admit to now.

 They're not even pretending like they're not committing genocide at this point.